Malik Willis: 2024 season

-On August 26, 2024, Willis was traded to the Green Bay Packers for a seventh-round pick in the 2025 NFL draft.
+On August 26, 2024, Willis was traded to the Green Bay Packers for a seventh-round pick (No. 239) in the 2025 NFL draft.

-After Jordan Love's injury in the season opener, Willis became the starter just weeks after joining the Packers.
-In his first start, Willis completed 12-of-14 passes for 122 yards, including his first career touchdown pass, and added 41 rushing yards to secure a 16–10 win against the Indianapolis Colts.
-In his second start, Willis passed for 202 yards with a touchdown and led the team in rushing with 73 yards and a rushing touchdown in a 30–14 victory over his former team, the Tennessee Titans.
-With Love healthy, Willis did not appear again until Week 8 against the Jacksonville Jaguars, leading the Packers to a game-winning drive after Love departed with a groin injury in the second half.
+After Jordan Love suffered an MCL sprain in the season opener against the Philadelphia Eagles, Willis was named the starter for the Week 2 matchup against the Indianapolis Colts.
+In his first start of the season, Willis completed 12-of-14 passes for 122 yards and his first NFL touchdown while also rushing for 41 yards in the 16–10 victory.
+In the next game against his former Titans, Willis completed 13-of-19 passes for 202 yards and a touchdown and led the team in rushing with 73 yards and a touchdown during the 30–14 road victory.
+With Love healthy, Willis did not appear again until Week 8 against the Jacksonville Jaguars, leading the Packers to a game-winning drive after Love left with a groin injury in the second half.